Frequently Asked Questions

 How does the diploma/degree agreement you have with the University of Ottawa work?

-The program consists of two years of full time study in Algonquin College’s public relations program and two and a half years of study at the University of Ottawa’s program to earn a total of 120 credits.
+The program consists of two years of full time study in Algonquin College’s public relations program and two years of study at the University of Ottawa’s program to earn a total of 120 credits.
 The University of Ottawa will recognize the Algonquin diploma as the equivalent of 45 credits.
-The remaining 75 credits are obtained by the student entering and successfully completing years 2 and 3 of the University of Ottawa program.
+The remaining 75 credits are obtained by the student entering and successfully completing years 3 and 4 of the University of Ottawa program.
 At the end, the graduate has both a diploma in public relations from Algonquin and an Honours Bachelor of Public Relations from the University of Ottawa.